art, Einstürzende Neubauten, experimental, experimental music, expressionism, industrial music, Industrial Records, music, nerdery, Throbbing Gristle

 Now, having said that I should give respect where respect is due.
 The whole category began when the English group Throbbing Gristle needed to put out their music somehow and other labels had no idea what to do with their sound.
 So they started Industrial Records.

 So, if you’re new to the idea of industrial music and you find this more or less unlistenable, know that Throbbing Gristle started doing their thing in 1975, when all this noise probably sounded louder and more confounding to ears used to the Rolling Stones and Pink Floyd.
-While the punk sound was starting to take root in the late 70s (which a lot of music’s gatekeepers also found completely unlistenable), the wall-to-wall noise that came from indistinguishable sources was almost less startling than the intentionally garbled vocals deliberately set in juxtaposition any possible harmony the backing instruments might present.
+While the punk sound was starting to take root in the late 70s (which a lot of music’s gatekeepers also found completely unlistenable), the wall-to-wall noise that came from indistinguishable sources was almost less startling than the intentionally garbled vocals deliberately set in juxtaposition to any possible harmony the backing instruments might present.

 Obsessively exploring the prurient and violent impulses in humanity didn’t start with Throbbing Gristle, of course.
 But they established the musical territory.

 In a way, industrial was the sound of stagnation and decay in the midst of plenty.
-It came out of the first world, the Western side of Europe in the midst of the Cold War.
+It came out of the First World, the Western side of Europe in the midst of the Cold War.
 The primary players were first out of England and soon also coming from West Germany (West Berlin, to be exact) and America (notably experimentalists Boyd Rice from San Diego and Frank Zappa from Los Angeles).
 Neo-futurism and fashion’s avant garde had gone by in the 1960s along with the explosion of rock n roll and the sexual revolution.
 What was left now was a bit of a hangover, not only socially, but economically as England suffered from recession and turmoil leading to underemployment.

 The sense of fumbling around without direction, of losing ground economically and the only reprieve coming from vice may be recognizable to anyone who has been poor while living in a rich country. (ahem) Furthermore the theme of disconnectedness, whether from the natural world or from each other persists through industrial music, once noted as “industrial music for industrial people.”